dshinzie-zz/some_sql_spike/README.md

 psql> select * from movies where id=100 limit 1;
 100|The Hobbit: An Unexpected Journey |182|303001229|http://www.imdb.com/title/tt0903624/?ref_=fn_tt_tt_1|PG-13|180000000|2012|English|1|2016-12-11 20:52:25.675416|2016-12-11 20:52:25.675416
 ```
-Since are using PostsgreSQL, there aren't really SQL editors we can use where have complete control of our SQL.
-Therefore, we are going to make some .sql files and run them in our psql instance.
-During this spike, if you are curious what all the other tables are, run the following in your imdb psql instance:
+During this spike, I will be running sql scripts from a .sql file.
+If you do not like running .sql files, feel free to run the scripts in terminal.
+If you are curious what all the other tables are, run the following in your imdb psql instance:
 ```
 \dt
 ```

-Make a file in the sql_deep_dive directory (I'm just calling mine spike.sql).
-If you do not like running .sql files, feel free to run the scripts in terminal.
+Make a file in the sql_deep_dive directory (I'm calling mine spike.sql).

-# Views

 Add the following line in your file:

 ```
 -- sample query
 select title, budget, gross from movies;
 ```
 Then in your psql instance, run the following line:

 ```
 \i spike.sql
 ```

 You should see the title, budget, and gross of all movies from the table.
 The "\i" stands for input, if you were curious.

+# Views

 Say we had a query we wanted to use over and over and in different files.
 For example, what if I needed to know directors and their movies all the time on my project?
 ```